DESST 1504 - Representation I

 Learning & Teaching Activities

 Students are required to watch lectures as these will provide the initial basis for further discussion and critique toward development of assessable outputs.
-Lectures may not be recorded.
+Lectures are recorded and available online via Echo360 on MyUni.
 A range of lectures will background the diverse range of understandings and practice of ‘representation’.
 This is also a place of opportunity to communicate and recieve feedback from Course coordinator.

 Time will be devoted to presentations of assessable assignment material and some exercises supporting delivery of the assignments.
 They are also the primary means to receiveindividual feedback via work-in-progress reviews.
 At this level of learning, peer review and commentary is encouraged as a valuable learning tool, both in offering comment on fellow-students’ work and in receiving and responding to comment on your own work.
 It is considered desirable to change and evolve yourposition throughout the course.
 Tutorials involve discussion and revision of points of view.

 Workshop (Barr Smith South, 539, Arch Computer Suite)

 Similar to tutorial, but will be held in computer lab where skills on computer will be demonstrated as well as getting direct feedback on given tasks on computer.
 No Lectures are scheduled for weeks with Workshops.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This is a 3 unit course.
 Students in this course are expected to attend 3 hours of lecture/tutorial each week and allow for 9 hours of